blazej-bucha/graflab-cookbook/README.md

 The HOWTOs are ordinary MATLAB m-file scripts.
 Attached is the `./src/compile_doc.m` script to convert the m-files to Live Scripts, PDF and HTML documentation if this is what you prefer.
-The outputs are saved to the `./doc` directory.
-Their current version is also available online at [https://blazejbucha.com/graflab/doc](https://blazejbucha.com/graflab/doc).
+It saves the outputs to the `./doc` directory.
+The current version of the compiled cookbook is also available online at [https://blazejbucha.com/graflab/doc](https://blazejbucha.com/graflab/doc).